boomerang-io/worker.flow/README.md

 ## How to Build and Push Flow

-`docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 .`
+`docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 . && docker push tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1`

-`docker push tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1`

 ## How to Build and Push CICD